baddddddddd/SanDaan/README.md

 To speed up and improve the development of the mobile application, the developers will use various tools.
 These include:

 * [**Python**](https://www.python.org/) - a high-level, general-purpose programming language.
-This will be used to program the logic for the application.
+This is used to program the logic for the application.

 * [**Kivy**](https://kivy.org/) - a cross-platform Python application development framework.
-This will be used to create an application that can run in android.
+This is used to create an application that can run in android.

+* [**Flask**](https://flask.palletsprojects.com/) - a python web framework for developing static web pages.
+This is used to create the RESTful API for the project to handle all computation-heavy tasks.

 * [**OpenStreetMap**](https://www.openstreetmap.org/) - a free, open geographic database updated and maintained by a community of volunteers via open collaboration.
-This will be used to obtain map data such as names of places and routes through its API.
+This is used to obtain map data such as names of places and routes through its API.

 * [**MySQL**](https://www.mysql.com/) - an open-source relational database management system.
-This will be used to store the information about the routes and places as well as the transport schedules shared by users.
+This is used to store the information about the routes and places as well as the transport schedules shared by users.

-* [**Conda**](https://conda.io/) - an open-source, cross-platform, language-agnostic package manager and environment management system.
-This will be used to ensure that the developers of the project work on the same virtual environment with the same modules with the same exact versions.
+* [**Docker**](https://www.docker.com/) - a software platform that allows developers to build, test, and deploy applications quickly.
+It ensures that the application running in one machine will run on all the other machines.
+This is used to containerize the API application so that the developers can deploy it to the server online.

+* [**Linux**](https://www.linux.org/) - a family of open-source Unix-like operating systems based on the Linux kernel, an operating system kernel.
+This is used to run the API server locally and natively as well as for building the Android app from source.

 * [**GitHub**](https://github.com/) - an Internet hosting service for software development and version control using Git.
-This will be used to make collaboration more convenient for the developers of the project.
+This is used to make collaboration more convenient for the developers of the project.

 <hr class="w-48 h-1 mx-auto my-4 bg-gray-100 border-0 rounded md:my-10 dark:bg-gray-700">